readyapi/sqldev/docs/features.md

 # Features

-## Designed for **RaedyAPI**
+## Designed for **ReadyAPI**

-**SQLDev** was created by the same <a href="https://khulnasoft.com/" class="external-link" target="_blank">author</a> of RaedyAPI.
+**SQLDev** was created by the same <a href="https://khulnasoft.com/" class="external-link" target="_blank">author</a> of ReadyAPI.

 <a href="https://readyapi.khulnasoft.com" target="_blank"><img src="https://readyapi.khulnasoft.com/img/logo-margin/logo-teal.png" style="width: 20%;"></a>

-It follows the same design and ideas, and it was created to be the most intuitive way to interact with SQL databases in RaedyAPI applications.
+It follows the same design and ideas, and it was created to be the most intuitive way to interact with SQL databases in ReadyAPI applications.

-Nevertheless, SQLDev is completely **independent** of RaedyAPI and can be used with any other type of application.
+Nevertheless, SQLDev is completely **independent** of ReadyAPI and can be used with any other type of application.
 You can still benefit from its features.

 ## Just Modern Python

 It's all based on standard <abbr title="Currently supported versions of Python">modern **Python**</abbr> type annotations.
 No new syntax to learn.
 Just standard modern Python.

-If you need a 2 minute refresher of how to use Python types (even if you don't use SQLDev or RaedyAPI), check the RaedyAPI tutorial section: <a href="https://readyapi.khulnasoft.com/python-types/" class="external-link" target="_blank">Python types intro</a>.
+If you need a 2 minute refresher of how to use Python types (even if you don't use SQLDev or ReadyAPI), check the ReadyAPI tutorial section: <a href="https://readyapi.khulnasoft.com/python-types/" class="external-link" target="_blank">Python types intro</a>.

 You will also see a 20 seconds refresher on the section [Tutorial - User Guide: First Steps](tutorial/index.md){.internal-link target=_blank}.